 However, there's two additional pieces worth understanding:

-then it will be AND'ed with this policy, which is what rightfully can cause access to not occur even if approval was given.
+Because this is a grant subscription policy, if this , it will be combined with the existing policy with OR.
+Should the policy it is being merged with be a , then it will be combined with this policy with AND, which is what rightfully can cause access to not occur even if approval was given.

 This single policy is able to handle all possible data products because it's driven purely based on matching the user attribute values to the data source tags.
 So simply updating the attributes and tags drives the policy into action.